-Let’s ‘Take On’ Lent Together!
+Let’s ‘Take On’ Lent in 2020!

-Lent 2020 begins on Ash Wednesday, March 6.
-We also also have a Saturday Lenten Retreat on March 9 (9 am–12 pm).
-The five weeks of Wednesday night suppers and classes begin March 13 and end April 10—and if you can only stay for supper, that’s ok, too.
+Lent 2020 begins on Ash Wednesday, February 26.
+We also invite you to “Leap into Lent” with our Saturday Lenten Retreat on February 29 (9 am–5 pm).
+The five weeks of Wednesday night dinners and classes begin March 4 and end April 1—and if you can only stay for dinner, that’s ok, too.

 Registration is now open.
 We hope you join our Lenten journey!

 The Holy Eucharist with Imposition of Ashes will be offered three times: 7:30 am (Bethlehem Chapel), noon (nave), and 7 pm (nave).
 The evening service will also be webcast live.

 Guest spiritual director Nancy Bieber will lead participants through the retreat, exploring what it means to be more attentive to the constant reality of God’s presence throughout daily life.
 How can we live so our experience of the Sacred is deepened throughout all our days—especially during Lent?

 Location: Cathedral Library

 Choose from four offerings.
 Class details below.
 Each Wednesday night schedule includes: